krish-adi/barfi/docs/source/index.md

 # Barfi

-**A visual Flow Based Programming widget library that integrates into your existing workflow.**
+**A visual Flow Based Programming library that integrates into your existing workflow.**

-Existing visual Flow Based Programming (FBP) libraries in Python run in their own/separate environment.
-They are not integratable into existing workflows, nor can they be used as a component in your existing scripts.
-The other main limitation for the existing Python libraries is the lack of domain specific components.

-Barfi aims to bridge these limitation.
-And, will aim to add domain specific components.
+Barfi is a Flow Based Programming environment that provides a graphical programming interface.
+It is integratable into your existing Python workflows.
+A schema is built using `barfi.Block`s.
+Then the schema is executed with `barfi.ComputeEngine`.

 ![Demo GIF](/_static/demo.gif)